-4.2 Petermann Fjord
+4.2 Glacial marine sediment infill in Petermann Fjord and Nares Strait

-The deep part of Petermann Fjord, the fjord bottom, which lies inside of (SE of) the mouth sill within the steep sidewalls (up to 70° slopes), is generally draped by a 5-15 m thick acoustically-stratified unit (Facies III) (Figs. 5, 7).
-This unit conformably overlies an impenetrable, prolonged reflection defining a rugged surface (Facies I; Fig. 5).
-Sediment cores sampling this unit (Facies III) show that it consists of clayey muds with dispersed sands and clasts interpreted as glaciomarine sediments deposited from meltwater plumes and as ice-rafted debris (IRD) (Supp.
-Fig. 1) (Reilly et al., In press).
+The deep part of Petermann Fjord, the fjord bottom, which lies inside of (SE of) the mouth sill within the steep sidewalls (up to 70° slopes), is generally draped by a 5-15 m of Facies III (Figs. 5, 7).
+This unit conformably overlies the rugged surface of Facies I (Fig. 5).
+Sediment cores sampling Facies III in the fjord show that it consists of clayey muds with dispersed sands and clasts interpreted as glacimarine sediments deposited from meltwater plumes and as ice-rafted debris (IRD) (Fig. 6; Reilly et al., 2019).
 The seafloor morphology of the fjord bottom, which comprises relatively flat-lying parts separated by steep “steps” and has been strongly sculpted by ice (Jakobsson et al., 2018), suggests that the basal reflection here usually represents bedrock.
-In the few small areas where glacial lineations have been identified (e.g., around 61° 39’W, 81° 03.5’ N) the basal reflection on SBP profiles represents a subglacial till surface (Fig. 5b).
-On the terraces on the western side of the fjord, bedrock is covered by about 5 m of stratified, conformable drape (Facies III) overlying a thin, non-conformable, acoustically-homogenous unit (Facies II) interpreted as glaciomarine/hemipelagic sediment overlying a plastered till unit.
+In the few small areas where glacial lineations have been identified (e.g., around 61° 39’W, 81° 03.5’ N), the basal reflection on SBP profiles represents a subglacial till surface (Fig. 7b).
+On the terraces on the western side of the fjord, bedrock is covered by about 5 m of draped Facies III overlying a thin unit of Facies II and is interpreted as glacimarine/hemipelagic sediment overlying a plastered till unit.

-On the eastern side of the fjord and in some places in the mid-fjord area, about 25 km from the 2015 ice tongue margin, local basins in the bedrock surface are filled with at least 35 m of stratified sediments (Fig. 5c).
-This basin fill is typically ponded in basins in the central part of the fjord, and has an onlapping geometry and more transparent sub-units in basins on the eastern side of the fjord (Facies IV; Supp.
-Fig. 1g).
-We interpret these both as glaciomarine/hemipelagic sediments with the onlapping fill including interbedded GFDs promoted by increased sediment input from two small glaciers entering the fjord there (Belgrade Glacier and Unnamed Glacier; Fig. 2).
+On the eastern side of the fjord and in some places in the mid-fjord area, about 25 km from the 2015 ice tongue margin, local basins in the bedrock surface are filled with at least 35 m of stratified sediments (Fig. 7c).
+This basin fill is typically ponded in basins in the central part of the fjord, and has n onlapping geometry and more transparent sub-units in basins on the eastern side of the fjord (Facies IV; Fig. 6g).
+We interpret these both as glacimarine/hemipelagic sediments with the onlapping fill including interbedded GFDs promoted by increased sediment input from two small glaciers entering the fjord there (Belgrade Glacier and Unnamed Glacier; Fig. 2).
 Some basins in the central fjord also contain sediment gravity flow deposits (Fig. 5b) presumably representing material redeposited from local slopes.
-From the seafloor morphology, we note that there are two clear fan-shaped deposits in the fjord immediately seaward of the margins of Belgrade and Unnamed glaciers, which are interpreted as ice-proximal fans (e.g., Fig. 7).
+From the seafloor morphology, we note that there are two clear fan-shaped deposits in the fjord immediately seaward of the margins of Belgrade and Unnamed glaciers, which are interpreted as ice-proximal fans (e.g., Fig. 12).
 Unfortunately, the SBP profiles do not penetrate into the fan deposits and we do not have AG profiles in this area.

-4.3 Nares Strait (Hall Basin, Kennedy Channel, Robeson Channel)